diffix/pg_diffix/docs/user_guide.md

 Although a protected entity does not need to be a person, for readability the following assumes that this is the case.

-The AID is used by Diffix primarily for two purposes.
-The first, and most important, is to properly suppress buckets (output aggregates) that contain too few individuals.
+The AID is used by Diffix Elm primarily for two purposes.
+The first, and most important, is to properly suppress bins (output aggregates) that contain too few individuals.
 The other is to add enough noise to hide the contribution of any given individual.

 Examples of AID columns include account numbers, credit card numbers, mobile phone identifiers, email addresses, and login names.
 Note that these examples are often not perfect AIDs.
 A given individual might have several accounts.
 A login name may be shared by several individuals.